Neoplatonism: Academies

+Hypatia

 Hypatia (c.
-360 – 415) was a Greek philosopher and mathematician who served as head of the Platonist school in Alexandria, Egypt, where she taught philosophy, mathematics and astronomy prior to her murder by a fanatical mob of Coptic Parabalani monks because she had been advising the Christian prefect of Egypt Orestes during his feud with Cyril, Alexandria's dynastic archbishop.
+360 – 415) was a Greek philosopher and mathematician who served as head of the Platonist school in Alexandria, Egypt, where she taught philosophy, mathematics and astronomy.
+She was murdered in a church by a fanatical mob of Coptic Parabalani monks because she had been advising the prefect of Egypt Orestes during his feud with Cyril, Alexandria's dynastic archbishop.
 The extent of Cyril's personal involvement in her murder remains a matter of scholarly debate.

+Proclus

-Proclus Lycaeus (February 8, 412 – April 17, 485) was a Greek neoplatonist philosopher, one of the last major Greek philosophers (see Damascius).
-He set forth one of the most elaborate, complex, and fully developed neoplatonic systems, providing also an allegorical way of reading the dialogues of Plato.
+Proclus Lycaeus (February 8, 412 – April 17, 485) was a Greek Neoplatonist, and one of the last major Greek philosophers (see Damascius).
+He set forth one of the most elaborate, complex, and fully developed Neoplatonic systems, providing also an allegorical way of reading the dialogues of Plato.
 The particular characteristic of Proclus' system is his insertion of a level of individual ones, called henads, between the One itself and the divine Intellect, which is the second principle.
 The henads are beyond being, like the One itself, but they stand at the head of chains of causation (seirai or taxeis) and in some manner give to these chains their particular character.
-They are also identified with the traditional Greek gods, so one henad might be Apollo and be the cause of all things apollonian, while another might be Helios and be the cause of all sunny things.
+They are also identified with the traditional Greek gods, so one henad might be Apollo and be the cause of all things Apollonian, while another might be Helios and be the cause of all sunny things.
 The henads serve both to protect the One itself from any hint of multiplicity and to draw up the rest of the universe towards the One, by being a connecting, intermediate stage between absolute unity and determinate multiplicity.
+In the Middle Ages most Plotinus' insights will be presented as authored by Proclus.

 Ideas

-The Enneads of Plotinus are the primary and classical document of neoplatonism.
-As a form of mysticism, it contains theoretical and practical parts.
-The theoretical parts deal with the high origin of the human soul, showing how it has departed from its first estate.
-The practical parts show the way by which the soul may again return to the Eternal and Supreme.
+The Enneads of Plotinus are the primary and classical document of Neoplatonism.
+A mystical work, it contains both theoretical and practical sections; the theoretical parts deal with the high origin of the human soul, showing how it has departed from its first estate, while the practical parts show the way by which the soul may again return to the Eternal and Supreme.
 The system can be divided between the invisible world and the phenomenal world, the former containing the transcendent, absolute One from which emanates an eternal, perfect, essence (nous, or intellect), which, in turn, produces the world-soul.